-This Capstone course provides a focal point and closure of a liberal arts education within the context of the major discipline.
-As a departmental offering, this course focuses on the development of an independent project in the area of emphasis as well as preparation for a professional career in the art and design fields.
+This course focuses on the development of an independent project in the area of emphasis as well as preparation for a professional career in the art and design fields.
 Interdisciplinary integration of knowledge and research is emphasized.
-General education and major outcomes are integral to course assessment.
-Prerequisite: Senior standing with a minimum of 42 credit hours in general education completed.
+Major outcomes are integral to course assessment.
+Prerequisite: Generally, a student must have achieved senior standing before taking the Capstone course.